typsoon/Lost-in-The-Maze/Rules.md

 ### Doors

 Minions possess the ability to construct doors by spending [doorPrice](./Game%20Parameters.md) actions.
 After putting down a door, a minion must wait for a duration equal to [doorCooldown](Game%20Parameters.md) turns before constructing another.
 Each door has a set amount of hitpoints, defined by [doorHitpoints](./Game%20Parameters.md) parameter.
+Doors block the vision of minions.
+A door can't be placed if there is an another door of the same colour in a 5 $\times$5 square with the center in the place where the door is beeing built.

 <!-- Maybe the number of doors that can be built should be limited -->

-## Playing with the minions
+## The Minions

 Minions can use their actions in several ways: